xyflow/xyflow/website/src/markdown/docs/index.md

 * **Utils:** Snap-to-grid and graph [helper functions](#helper-functions)
 * **Components:** [Background, Minimap and Controls](#components)
 * **Reliable**: Written in [Typescript](https://www.typescriptlang.org/) and tested with [cypress](https://www.cypress.io/)

-In order to make this library as flexible as possible we don’t do any state updates besides the positions.
-This means that you need to pass the functions to remove an element or connect nodes by yourself.
-You can implement your own ones or use the helper functions that come with the library.